|

 If you are in the DC area, please stop by and give a talk at the Goddard

 Exoplanets Club.
-We meet on Wednesdays at 11am at Goddard
+We meet on Tuesdays at 11:30am at Goddard

 in Building 34, Room E215. |